PowershellScripts/PowershellScripts.github.io/index.md

  	<li style="--i: 12"><a href="https://powershellscripts.github.io/articles/en/SharePointOnline/CAMLQueryForListView/">
 		<span style="display: block; text-align: right;">2024-03-24
 		<h3>Easy way to create CAML Query for list view</h3></span>
 		<p>When loading thousands of SharePoint list items, you may want to limit the number of retrieved results.
 The GetItems(CamlQuery) method allows you to define a Collaborative Application Markup Language (CAML) query that specifies which items to return.
 Creating a complex query, however, can present quite a challenge.
-To make sure every slash and value are exactly where they should be, it's easier to create a view using User Interface and then copy the CAML Query behind it.
-In this article, I am showing how to do it</p>
+Every slash and value need to be exactly where they should.
+This article shows you how to do it easily and well.</p>
 	</a></li>